jesse-lehrke/chromedriver-updater/readme.md

 # About me

-Relatively ew to coding so likely there are more efficient ways to go about this task.
+Relatively new to coding so likely there are more efficient ways to go about this task.
 All input appreciated.
 Will expand and updated as I can.